How to Get Rid of Odors Under an Outdoor Deck

 The most difficult part of eliminating smells under or on a deck can be identifying the source.
 How you deal with the odor will depend on its cause.
 These are the most common causes for unpleasant odors around your deck:

 - An animal—dead or alive: Various creatures bravely visit yards and patios in search of food.
 These include squirrels, rabbits, raccoons, possums, skunks, woodchucks, moles, rats, mice, and chipmunks.
 Such creatures may leave excrement behind, and if even a tiny animal dies beneath your deck, the smell can be extremely powerful as the animal decays.
 These common smells caused by animals will be hidden out of plain sight.

 - Mold or mildew: These fungal infestations created by shade and damp conditions can create a significant odor.
 Often, signs of mold or mildew will be present above the deck, but the serious fungal buildup may also be below the deck on framing members.

-- Dog or cat urine, especially if it accumulates over time, can create a powerful odor.
+- Dog or cat urine: Especially if it accumulates over time, urine can create a powerful odor.
 You will likely know if your pets are relieving themselves on or under your deck, as you will likely see them entering or exiting the space from time to time.

 - Pet poop: No matter how good you are at cleaning up after the animals, it happens from time to time.
 Here, too, you will likely know if your pets are engaged in this behavior on or under your deck.

-- Cigarette ashes or butts that have fallen between the cracks can create a telltale ashy, smoky smell.
+- Cigarette ashes or butts: If they have fallen between the cracks, ashes or butts can create a telltale ashy, smoky smell.
 It often gets worse in humid weather.

 - Food that has fallen between boards: Think back to your last barbecue or when a household member was eating a chili dog—maybe something spilled and found its way under the deck.
 Rotting food—even a small amount—can create a very unpleasant odor.